MilenMMinev/hackbulgaria-week0/README.md

-\n a repo with all the problems for week0
+A repo with basic problems.
+Also includes tests.